Brandel France De Bravo, MPH, Sarah Miller, Jessica Becker, and Laura Gottschalk, PhD, Cancer Prevention & Treatment Fund

 Electronic cigarettes, or e-cigarettes, are being marketed as the “safe” new alternative to conventional cigarettes.
-They can be used indoors, allowing smokers to get their fix wherever and whenever they want.
 But are e-cigarettes safe?
 What does the FDA think about them?
 Are e-cigarettes going to reverse the decline in smoking—giving new life to an old habit—or can they help people quit smoking?
 Here is what you need to know before picking up an e-cigarette.

-The key difference between conventional and e-cigarettes is that e-cigarettes don’t contain tobacco.
+The key difference between traditional cigarettes and e-cigarettes is that e-cigarettes don’t contain tobacco.
 But, it isn’t just the tobacco in cigarettes that causes cancer.
-Conventional cigarettes contain a laundry list of chemicals that are proven harmful, and e-cigarettes have some of these same chemicals.
+Traditional cigarettes contain a laundry list of chemicals that are proven harmful, and e-cigarettes have some of these same chemicals.

 There are no long-term studies to back up claims that the vapor from e-cigarettes is less harmful than conventional smoke.
 Cancer takes years to develop, and e-cigarettes were only very recently introduced to the United States.
 It is almost impossible to determine if a product increases a person’s risk of cancer or not until the product has been around for at least 15-20 years.
 Despite positive reviews from e-cigarette users who enjoy being able to smoke them where regular cigarettes are prohibited, very little is known about their safety and long-term health effects.